 Coming home doesn't mean the battle is over.
 With over 10 times the amount of veterans lost to suicide than to combat operations in the same time period, there has never been a more important time to TAKE A STAND and DO something to support our veterans!!
 If you or someone you know is suffering from PTSD, we have people that have shared a similar experience and are ready to help.

-We are open for food events, Queen of Hearts & Karaoke!
-All are welcome!If you need someone to run to the grocery store or pharmacy, or need help getting to a doctor appointment, please call Commander Mike.
+The Post is closing the week of November 9th as a precaution to the rising COVID numbers in Ottawa County.
+We are having the building professionally cleaned and don't know yet when we will reopen.If you need someone to run to the grocery store or pharmacy, or need help getting to a doctor appointment, please call Commander Mike.
 His number is in the newsletter, if you don't have your newsletter it is here:We also know that not all of our members are on Facebook.
 Please reach out to them to let them know we are here to help should they need it.
 Lets check on each other and help each other.

 ...we want to welcome today's military service members into our ranks to become part of our elite group.